Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Coronado’s men remained in Cibola for around three months.
-During this time, they explored the surrounding areas in search for riches.
-There was none to be found; however, during one of their expeditionary forays they discovered the Grand Canyon and the Colorado River.
-From Cibola, Coronado moved his men further east to the pueblos near modern day Albuquerque around September.
+During this time, they explored the surrounding areas in search of riches.
+There was none to be found; however, during one of their expeditionary forays, they discovered the Grand Canyon and the Colorado River.
+From Cibola, Coronado moved his men further east to the pueblos near modern-day Albuquerque around September.
 With winter coming on, Coronado decided that it would be best if they wintered there.
 It was near this place that they learned of another city fabled to be full of gold and silver.
 The natives dazzled Coronado with tales of the City of Quivira to the north, making him believe that it was the true city of gold.
-Convinced and with the forced help of a Native American guide, they eventually pushed on eastward, towards modern day Oklahoma.
+Convinced and with the forced help of a Native American guide, they eventually pushed on eastward, towards modern-day Oklahoma.

 Coronado’s men followed the Pawnee Indian guide northeast from Cibola into uncharted territory.
 El Turco, as the Pawnee was named, first led them into the Texas panhandle where they found thousands of buffalo roaming.
 They arrived in April 1541.
 By then, Coronado had his suspicions about El Turco.
 They tortured him until he confessed that they were being led away from both Cibola and Quivira.